leonej01/ai-case-study/README.md

 ## Business Activities

 The company's primary focus is on bi-pedal humanoid robotics.
-In a Techcrunch interview (Heater, 20023) company founder Brett Adock believes that
+In a Techcrunch interview (Heater, 20023), company founder Brett Adcock believes that
   > humanoids will revolutionize a variety of industries, from corporate labor roles, to assisting individuals in the home, to caring for the elderly, to building new worlds on other planets.

-Figure AI's strategy is to to develop their AI models by initally focusing on the maufacturing industry which is highly organized, standardized and employ repetitive tasks.
+Figure AI's strategy is to to develop their AI models by initially focusing on the manufacturing industry which is highly organized, standardized and employs repetitive tasks.
 This focus will allow them to generate income as quickly as possible before they start work on consumer facing humanoids.

 There are two sets of general customers:
-1. Industries such manufacturing, warehousing, shipping & logistics, and retail where humaniods will address labor shortages.
+1. Industries such manufacturing, warehousing, shipping & logistics, and retail where humanoids will address labor shortages.
-2. The general public where humanoids will work alongside people to assit with undesirable, dangerous, and monotonous tasks.
+2. The general public where humanoids will work alongside people to assist with undesirable, dangerous, and monotonous tasks.

 Like many companies, Figure AI has had to overcome supply chain issues as well as subpar materials to meet their needs.
 In order to achieve high reliability, safety and high performance standards, they reluctantly made the choice to build many key materials from scratch; These include motors, actuators, sensors, battery packs and other types of electronics.

-The robot can be seen as a composite of multiple systems, that use computing, operating systems, AI systems and control algorithms.  firmware, employs mechanical design, with battery systems, motors, actuators, battery packs and other types of electronics.
+The robot can be seen as a composite of many types of technologies, many with their own systems that must integrate as a whole for the robot to function.
+Some of technologies used by the humanoid include: mechanical engineering, electronics, computers, AI systems, such as machine learning, natural language processing and  computer vision.

 ## Landscape